 The general rule of thumb is to choose bearings over bushings and the more bearings there are the better the reel will perform.

 Level wind reels have a mechanism that moves back and forth across the reel as the spool turns.
-When retrieving fishing line and turning the handle of the fishing reel a level wind moves back and forth and distributes the line on the spool evenly while you retrieve.
+When retrieving the fishing line and turning the handle of the fishing reel a level wind moves back and forth and distributes the line on the spool evenly while you retrieve.

-Reels that lack the level wind function require the angler to guide guide the line back on the spool while retrieving.
+Reels that lack the level wind function require the angler to guide the line back on the spool while retrieving.
 This is typically done with the thumb while reeling.

 Most reels in the suggested size for catfish will have level wind functions and all of our suggested models are level wind reels.

 Level wind reels are typically preferred for catfish.
 Reels without the level wind function are typically used for heavier saltwater fishing or surf fishing.

 - Larger “power” handles with a single larger knob and counterbalance.